bwu62/stat240-revamp/docs/03-data-vectors.md

 Ok, let's start the demo by creating a date object.
-Let's use today's date (which is Sep 30, 2024 as of [last compile](https://github.com/bwu62/stat240-revamp/commits/master)) as an example.
+Let's use today's date (which is Oct 1, 2024 as of [last compile](https://github.com/bwu62/stat240-revamp/commits/master)) as an example.
 The `today()` function is handy here.

 ``` r